DIT168-Group3/DIT168/README.md

 ## Introduction

-The purpose of this repository is to be used for developing a software that controls self-driving vehicle by working on an embedded system that can be divided into subsystems.
-The vehicle should be able to detect and follow lane by using its sensors.
-Also, the vehicle will be able to use vehicle-to-vehicle (V2V) technology.
-To accomplish the project’s goal, the project will be designed and implemented using C/C++ programming languages, in addition to, the teacher has provided a useful library that is necessary to be used during the project and it can be found at [OpenDaVINCI](http://opendavinci.cse.chalmers.se/www/#) .
+The purpose of this repository is to be used for developing a software that controls a self-driving vehicle by working on an embedded system that can be divided into subsystems.
+The vehicle should be able to detect and follow lanes by using its camera and sensors.
+Also, the vehicle will be able to use vehicle-to-vehicle (V2V) technology. to accomplish the project’s goal, the project will be designed and implemented using C++ as a main programming language, in addition to that, the teacher has provided us with a useful library that is necessary to be used during the project and it can be found at [OpenDaVINCI](http://opendavinci.cse.chalmers.se/www/#) .
 Not to mention that the quality standards for this project are very important alongside testing and evaluating it.

 ## Git Workflow